-The employment scenario in India is changing with rapid pace and the latest study from India’s leading job portal, Naukri.com highlights hiring trends that help us to understand the growth of various industries and the roaring demand for different skill sets.
+The employment scenario in India is changing with rapid pace and the latest study from India’s leading job portal, Naukri.com highlights the hiring trends in India that help us to understand the growth of various industries and the roaring demand for different skill sets.
 According to the study, titled “Hiring Activity in India 2016“, hiring activities in India grew by 18% between February 2015 and February 2016.
 The job portal has recorded 1,937 new job postings in the month of February 2016, the highest in the last one year.
 The figures are good enough to create positive vibes among job seekers in India as positive growth is a sign of strengthening economic scenario which is directly proportionate to increasing employment opportunities and better payout.

 Job Opportunities in India By Industry